abborg/abborg.github.io/_posts/2017-06-09-nothingness-in-C#-and-VB.markdown

 Value and Reference Types
 -------------------------
 Modern programming languages tend to have two different classes of types: value types and reference types.
 Value types are simple concepts that can be written as a single value.
 For instance, some value types are: integers that have values like `3`, booleans that have values like `true`, characters that have values like `A`.
 Reference types are pointers that _refer_ to an object that is more complex than a singular value.
 You might have a car object that contains a number of value types combined into a single reference.
+In certain languages - including C# and VB.Net - there exists the concept of nullable value types.
+These nullable value types may be `null` prior to being set, but cannot be re-set to `null`.
+These types allow for variables that may be unset, but once set must have a valid value.

 <a href="#empty-values"/>